 Some people may have heard about the debt crisis in the United States.
 However, not everyone knows what this means.
 There are several ways people can fall into debt.
 Sinking into debt is what scares most people due to the fear of bankruptcy.
 A variety of methods can be used to escape and control your debt.
-Feel free to reach out to a Kingsport bankruptcy lawyer if you ever find yourself falling into bankruptcy.
+Feel free to reach out to a Chattanooga bankruptcy lawyer if you ever find yourself falling into bankruptcy.

 WHAT IS THE DEBT CRISIS?